rahul2512/cgNA_plus_mc/README.md

  cgNA+mc C++ (2022) --- developed at LCVMM, EPFL (https://lcvmwww.epfl.ch/)
 -------------------------------------------------------

-cgNA+mc code is the evolution of the cgDNA Monte Carlo code developed in the LCVMM lab (Prof. John H. Maddocks) at EPFL.
+cgNA+mc code is the evolution of the cgDNA Monte Carlo code developed in the LCVMM lab (supervised by Prof. John H. Maddocks) at EPFL.
 This C++ package is originally developed by Jaroslaw Glowacki (jarek.glowacki@gmail.com) corresponding to the cgDNA model.
 The current version cgNA+mc is extended by Alessandro patelli and Rahul Sharma.
 Public version: last updated by Rahul Sharma (rs25.iitr@gmail.com, rahul.sharma@epfl.ch) on Nov 2022